karintomania/nvim-ai-chat/README.md

 lua << EOF
 require("nvim-ai-chat").setup({
-	token = '<YOUR API TOKEN>', -- access token of open ai maxLength = 500, -- maximum length of the answer. default 300 temperature = 0, -- sampling temperature. default 0.1
+	token = '<YOUR API TOKEN>', -- access token of open ai model = 'text-curie-001', -- the model to use maxLength = 500, -- maximum length of the answer. default 300 temperature = 0, -- sampling temperature. default 0.1
 	display = 'window', -- where to open the chat result. default 'tab'